 Here’s a cute little Holland Lop.
 Nancy is young and active.
 She is a little shy until you know her but kind and curious.
 She will appreciate a quieter home with people who take their time with her.
 She may have been a neglected outside rabbit as she was found lost.

 The world’s most beautiful pair – Luna is white girl with tan spots, eyeliner and blue eyes.
 Hershey is a Rex boy in orange and black harlequin pattern.
 They are both friendly and personable and only about a year old.
 A very lovely pair, good with their litter box.
 Just waiting for that free run home to be adorable in.

 Diana, Aurora, Venus and Juno

 These beautiful, spotted girls are a family.
 I named them after Roman Goddesses.
 Left to right they are Diana, Aurora, Venus and Juno.
 Venus is the mom and these are her three daughters.
 They are all lovely rabbits – great personality buns.
-At the moment only Venus is spayed but the girls are now 4 months old and ready for their turn.
+All of them are spayed.
 If 3 bunnies are fun imagine how interesting it would be to have four beauties like these.
 They could go in pairs but it would be nicer to keep them together.

 Winnie, Kanga and Roo